christopher-cook/spotify-clone/README.md

   - Setting up the models and relationship mapping initially was also a bit confusing because we ran into issues with recursive loops which we resolved with @JsonIgnore.

-- Which part you enjoyed working on the most.
+- Which part you enjoyed working on the most:
+  - We enjoyed having the opportunity to review and reinforce some of the ideas and concepts learned in Spring.